The Tramways of

 The October 1940 edition of National Geographic Magazine contained an article entitled "Hail Colombia!" which included the color photograph below.
 Birney 37 was climbing the hill on Calle 55, on the Sucre line [Luis Marden]:

 A transportation survey conducted by the U.S. Government in 1945 [see BIBLIOGRAPHY] found 61 trams running on 45 km of track in Medellín.
 But operation declined quickly after the War.
-A network of single-track lines with turn-outs was no longer adequate for a growing city and gasoline buses replaced the trams one by one.
-When English tramway enthusiast Edward Piercy visited Medellín in July 1951, he found only the Aranjuez line still in operation.
-Piercy took this photograph of an 8-wheel car on the twisting reserved track section where the line climbed the hill [see map] [H. E. C. Piercy]:
+A network of single-track lines with turn-outs was no longer adequate for a rapidly growing city, and gasoline buses replaced the trams one by one.
+When tramway enthusiasts visited Medellín in 1951 they found trams still in operation on only two lines: Aranjuez and Buenos Aires.
+These routes had survived no doubt because of the reserved track on the former and the steep grade on the latter.
+An Englishman took this photograph of an 8-wheel car on the twisting reserved track section of Aranjuez hill [see map] [H. E. C. Piercy]:

-The Aranjuez line closed – Medellín's tramway system disappeared altogether – sometime in the latter half of 1951.
-The exact date could not be found.
-The city's electric tramway era had lasted only 30 years.
+Both lines closed – Medellín's tramway system disappeared altogether on Sunday 7 October 1951.
+The city's electric tramway era had lasted just thirty years.

-If Medellín was late to install electric trams (nearby Panama City had them in 1893), it was one of the first places in South America to operate trolleybuses.
-Tranvía Municipal de Medellín purchased two trolleybuses from Ransomes, Sims & Jefferies in England in 1928 and opened a line to Los Angeles on 12 October 1929 [see map].
-It later bought more trolleybuses, built its own trolleybuses, and opened a second line to La Toma.
-Electric bus service seems to have ended in 1950.
-See photographs of Medellín's Trolleybus Pioneers.
+If Medellín was late to install electric trams – nearby Panama City had them in 1893 – it was a pioneer in other forms of urban transportation.
+It was one of the first cities in Latin America to operate electric buses [see Trolleybus Pioneers].
+Tranvía Municipal de Medellín purchased two trolleybuses from Ransomes, Sims & Jefferies in England in 1928 and opened a line to Los Angeles on 12 October 1929 [see map] – exactly eight years after it ran its first electric tram.
+It later bought more trolleybuses, built its own trolleybuses, and opened a second line to La Toma in 1934.
+The photograph below shows a Ransomes trolleybus on the Los Angeles line [col. AM]:

 BIBLIOGRAPHY